r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br /><br />

 ## HOW TO WRITE RESOURCE SCRIPTS?
 <blockquote>There are two ways to create a resource script, which are creating the script manually or using the makerc command.
 Personally i recommend the makerc command over manual scripting, since it eliminates typing errors.
-The makerc command saves all the previously issued commands into a file, which can be used with the resource command.</blockquote>
+The makerc command saves all the previously issued commands into a file, which can be used with the 'resource' command.</blockquote>

 Open your text editor and copy/past the follow two metasploit core commands to it, save file and name it as: **version.rc**
 ```
   version
   exit -y
 ```
-**run the script:** msfconsole -r /root/version.rc
+**[terminal]::run the script::** msfconsole -r /root/version.rc

 <br />

-The next example show us how to use msfconsole makerc core command to write our resource script.
+The next example show us how to use msfconsole 'makerc' core command to write our resource script.
 ```
    kali > msfconsole
    msf > version
    msf > makerc /root/version.rc
 ```
-**Run the script:** resource /root/version.rc
+**[msfconsole]::Run the script::** resource /root/version.rc

 <br /><br />